bhaak/HackedUpReader/README.md

 What works:
  - reading e-books
+ - opening other e-books
  - setting options
  - battery display
+ - searching
+ - bookmarking
+ - screen refresh for removing e-ink artifacts
+   * automatic after a configurable amount of pages

 What doesn't work:
- - a lot that needs keyboard input
- - selecting other e-books
- - advanced features like bookmarking because of missing keyboard
- - some fonts lead to a crash (none of the default fonts on the Touch)
- - no automatic screen refresh for removing e-ink artifacts
+ - dictionary support

 Installation and running
 ------------------------
+You can download either download the zip or tar.gz file.
+The only difference is that the zip file also contains a GUI launcher extension.

+The zip file contains standard Kindle update files.
+Put the hackedupreader_x.x.x_install.bin into your user data directory, select Menu -> Settings -> Menu -> Update Your Kindle for installing it.

-Extract the archive into your Kindle Touch user data directory.
+The tar.gz only contains HackedUpReader.
+Extract the tar.gz file into your Kindle Touch user data directory.

 ssh into your Kindle Touch and start it with: